wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 This alone explains why the gaming industry has a wide use for Lua.

 {{< admonition edit >}}

 Updated diagrams, as I don't use Mermaid anymore.
-In fact, I used it only in this blog while using PlantUML and Mingrammer's diagrams everywhere else.
+In fact, I used it in this blog while using PlantUML and Mingrammer diagrams everywhere else.
 Now they're all consistent.

 {{< /admonition >}}

 {{< admonition edit >}}

-Changed diagrams again, this time switching them to png instead of SVG.
+Changed diagrams again, this time switching them to PNG instead of SVG.
 Size-wise they're small and fare better when embedded in feeds like RSS and ATOM.

 {{< /admonition >}}

 [spoons]: https://github.com/wwmoraes/spoons